The Insider Guide to St Ives

 Modern art mecca – Tate St Ives

 Opened in 1993, Tate St ives is housed in a former gasworks overlooking Porthmeor Beach.
 A small town for a major gallery, St Ives nonetheless played a important role in recent art history, with artists from Patrick Heron to Mark Rothko flocking here to paint.
-The gallery was extended just last year, doubling the exhibition space.
+The gallery was extended in 2017, doubling the exhibition space.
 This has allowed curators to dedicate gallery space to the history of modern art in St Ives, giving key artists a permanent presence here.

 Catch a wave – St Ives Surf School